Close Menu

 Pre-Writing Activities for 2-Year-Olds That Actually Work

-Simple Activities to Try
+Simple things to try:

 The goal isn’t perfection.
 It’s exploration.

-How to Encourage a Toddler to Write (Without Pushing Too Hard)
+How to Encourage a Toddler to Write Without Pushing Too Hard

 Here’s what I’ve learned: if I push, he shuts down.
 If I celebrate, he lights up.

-When my son shows me his “writing,” I don’t ask, “What is it?”
-Kids this age aren’t drawing specific things yet, and that question can feel like a test.
+Kids this age aren’t drawing specific things yet, and that question feels like a test to them.
+Instead, I say things like:

-• “Wow, you worked really hard on that!”
+• “Wow, you really worked hard on that.”

 • “Tell me about what you made.”

-• “I love all those lines you drew.”
+• “I love all those lines.”

 • “Thank you for writing that down for me.”